RonKbS/baron_s_online_journal/README.md

 UI branch and a python-flask API on the api_branch

 # Getting started

-To run the MyDiary app on pc, clone from the following url:
+To run the MyDiary app on pc, create a postgres database for a postgres user and a blank password,

+Then clone from the following url:
 ````
 https://github.com/RonKbS/baron_s_online_journal.git
 ````